msarson/Clarion-Extension/README.md

 A cheat sheat [can be found here](https://github.com/msarson/Clarion-Extension/blob/master/docs/CheatSheet.md)

-Codefolding is provided using a language client developed in typescript using vs code programmatic language features.
+Codefolding is provided using a language server extension developed in typescript using vs code programmatic language features.

+Document Outline is provider in the language client, developed in typescript with a very kind contribution from Allen Zhu

 ## Requirements